niccc/Analyzing-Congress-Voting-Records/README.md

 1. How do we retrieve congressional data.
 2. How do we store our data in a way to be able to access it via javascript.
-3. How do we create dynamic visulaizations to giver the user insight on representative voting.
+3. How do we create dynamic visulaizations to give the user insight on representative voting.

 Url: https://lumindak.github.io/Project-Analyzing-voting-records/